CaoHoaiTan/CaoHoaiTan/README.md

 <!-- quote_start -->
-_**"It is easy to love your friend, but sometimes the hardest lesson to learn is to love your enemy."**_
+_**"Letting go means to come to the realization that some people are a part of your history, but not a part of your destiny."**_

-— Sun Tzu
+— Steve Maraboli
 <!-- quote_end -->

 <br>